smartoptics/sosnmp/docs/source/download.rst

 license, and can be freely downloaded from `PyPI package`_.

-Besides official releases, if you want to try the cutting-edge development code then it could be taken from PySNMP `source code repository`_.
+Besides official releases, if you want to try the cutting-edge development code then it could be taken from PySNMP `GitHub repository`_.
 It may be less stable in regards to general operation and changes to public interfaces, but it's first to contain fixes to recently discovered bugs.